-According to organisers, farmers “are concerned and directly impacted by the fact that the Brexit promised in 2016 cannot be delivered.”
+The new campaign, ‘Farmers for a People’s Vote’, is expected to reflect the worries of farmers across the UK who are “concerned and directly impacted by the fact that the Brexit promised in 2016 cannot be delivered.”

-With some 4 million people earning their living in the UK’s food supply chain, the new group aims to ensure that farmers are heard during this “crucial debate” to prevent “adverse consequences” for the supply of British produce.
+With four million people earning their living from the UK’s food supply chain, the group aims to ensure farmers are heard in order to prevent what it describes as “adverse consequences” for the supply of British produce.

-In a publicity stunt, campaigners will herd a small flock of sheep past government buildings to highlight the risks posed to livestock in a potential no-deal Brexit scenario, followed by a press conference at the Farmer’s Club in Whitehall to mark the launch.
+In a publicity stunt, campaigners will herd a small flock of sheep past government buildings to highlight the risks posed to livestock in a potential no-deal Brexit scenario.

-With guest speakers including Guto Bebb, Conservative MP for Aberconwy – the launch will also be marked with the release of a new report published by Dr Séan Rickard, former Chief Economist of the National Farmers’ Union (NFU), which details the “devastating” impact no deal would have on UK farmers and the agricultural sector.
+The launch will coincide with the release of a new report published by Dr Séan Rickard, former Chief Economist of the National Farmers’ Union (NFU), which details the “devastating” impact no deal would have on UK farmers and the agricultural sector.

 The report ‘No Deal: The Door to the Decimation of UK Farming’ warns that No Deal could put over 50 per cent of UK farms out of business.

-“This campaign is important because we need to encourage farmers to lobby and challenge the government over its Brexit stance if we are to help people understand the risks it poses.”
+Webster, who stood as a parliamentary prospective candidate in North Swindon and led the landmark Article 50 challenge, said farmers needed to be encouraged to lobby and challenge the government over its Brexit stance if “we are to help help people understand the risks it poses.”

 Currently, the UK imports 40 per cent of its food, with 30 per cent of the UK’s food supply coming directly from the EU.